 - The data subject has given their explicit consent; - The processing is necessary for the purposes of exercising or performing any right or obligation which is conferred or imposed on the Trust in the field of employment law, social security law or social protection law.
-This may include, but is not limited to, dealing with sickness absence, dealing with disability and making adjustments for the same, arranging private health care insurance and providing contractual sick pay; - To protect the data subject's vital interests; - To meet our legal compliance obligations (other than a contractual obligation); - Where the data has been made public by the data subject; - To perform a task in the substantial public interest or in order to carry out official functions as authorised by law; - Where it is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services; - Where it is necessary for reasons of public interest in the area of public health; - The processing is necessary for archiving, statistical or research purposes.
+This may include, but is not limited to, dealing with sickness absence, dealing with disability and making adjustments for the same, arranging private health care insurance and providing contractual sick pay; - To protect the data subject's vital interests; - The processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity - Where the data has been made public by the data subject; - To perform a task in the substantial public interest or in order to carry out official functions as authorised by law; - Where it is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services: - Where it is necessary for reasons of public interest in the area of public health; - The processing is necessary for archiving, statistical or research purposes.